Who Investigates Non-Profit Organizations?

 The IRS defined “Unrelated Business Income” as revenues obtained by an organization that

-1. Comes from trade or business
+• Comes from trade or business

-2. Are not substantially related to the exempt purpose and activities of an organization, and
+• Are not substantially related to the exempt purpose and activities of an organization, and

-3. Are recurring or “regularly carried on.”
+• Are recurring or “regularly carried on.”

 Excess Benefit Transactions

-Excess benefits occur when a 501(c)(3) that is not a private foundation or a 501(c)(4) overpays or enriches an insider.
+An excess benefit occurs when a 501(c)(3) that is not a private foundation or a 501(c)(4) overpays or enriches an insider.
 This may be in the form of below-market interest on loans, above-market compensation packages, influence on purchasing goods and services, or other transactions that severely benefit another.

-And since the violation of this provision is subject to “intermediate sanctions,” such must be disclosed to the public which may negatively impact the image and integrity of the organization.
+When there is an excess benefit transaction, the person receiving the benefit will be subjected to penalties.
+Consequently, board members who knowingly approve the transaction or fail to object may be subjected to penalties.
+Most importantly, the EO may lose its tax-exempt status.
+Since the violation of this provision is subject to “intermediate sanctions,” excess benefit transactions must be disclosed to the public which may negatively impact the EO’s image and therefore the EO’s public goodwill and fundraising prospects.
 Learn more about excess benefit transactions and how to avoid them in this in-depth article.

 Non-Filing and Non-Payment of Employee Taxes